A Community Vision Plan for Chinatown

-In 1912, the Chinatown community moved from the southern edge of downtown Chicago to its present location centered at Cermak Avenue and Wentworth Road.
-While the neighborhood has developed its own unique sense of place over the years, from the 1928 opening of the On Leong Merchants Association Building (now known as the Pui Tak Center) to the ongoing construction of a boat house in Ping Tom Park, Chinatown has never had its own plan to guide development in ways that align with community-led priorities.
+In 1912, the Chinatown community moved from the southern edge of downtown Chicago to its present location centered at Cermak Road and Wentworth Avenue.
+The neighborhood has developed its own unique sense of place over the years, but Chinatown has never had its own plan to guide development in ways that align with community priorities.

 Planning Study Area

 The boundaries of the study area for the Community Vision Plan are 18th Street to the north, the Stevenson Expressway to the south, Clark Street to the east, and the Chicago River to the west.
 Plan recommendations tied to place fall within this study area, which represents the commercial core of the Chinatown neighborhood.
 They also reflect the broader context of greater Chinatown, a much larger area that includes many adjacent neighborhoods, which are home to significant numbers of Asian-American residents (many of whom are Chinese American).